ZeicBeniamin/CppND-System-Monitor/README.md

+#### Brief note on this project
+This project is part of the C++ Nanodegree (offered by Udacity).
+The project consists mainly of parsing and processing data from Linux files.
+The goal of the project is to solidify the knowledge of OOP principles.
+Following is the original README, that came with the project:
 # CppND-System-Monitor

 Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).